xinjie-liu/xinjie-liu.github.io/_projects/iil.md

 The full-text thesis can be found [here](https://www.researchgate.net/publication/355973551_Interactive_Imitation_Learning_in_Robotics_based_on_Simulations).

-Note that this is a translated version just for demonstration purpose, which is not reviewed.
+Note that this is a translated version just for demonstration purposes, which is not reviewed.

 ## Supplementary Video